vmykhalchuk/RetroProgrammer/README.md

-Ever wondered what happens when my DIY MCU based device after a years of fruitfull work, something bad happens to MCU?
-Or this device gets into hands of other DIY electricians for repairing?
+Ever wondered what happens when my DIY MCU based device
+* after a years of fruitfull work, something bad happens to MCU?
+* or this device gets into hands of other DIY electricians for repairing?
-How then shell you find the binary of firmware used in this particular device?
-Is it located on my hard-drive, or on some of backup CDs, or ... baby elephant know where?
+- How then shell you find the binary of firmware used in this particular device?
+- Is it located on my hard-drive, or on some of backup CDs, or ... baby elephant know where?
-What if I have many devices or single device with many MCUs, each requiring own firmware?
+- What if I have many devices or single device with many MCUs, each requiring own firmware?
+* Now I have to:
+ - find required binaries
-Now I have to find required binaries, find proper software to upload it over my Programmer, make sure MCU model is same, and proper version of firmware is selected.
+ - find proper software to upload it over my Programmer
+ - make sure MCU model is same, and proper version of firmware is selected

 Well, if this ever bothered you - then Retro Programmer is right for you!